Get recommendation

 - `risk_signals.device.esim_usage` (boolean)

-Was the event performed using eSIM
+Whether the event was performed using eSIM.

 - `risk_signals.device.accept_languages` (string)